-The Marine Division of the Harrison County Sheriff’s Office is a full service division dedicated to providing a safe boating environment to persons using the open waters and waterways of Harrison County.
+The Marine Division of the Harrison County Sheriff’s Department is a full service division dedicated to providing a safe boating environment to persons using the open waters and waterways of Harrison County.
 The Marine Division is staffed with Deputies, specially trained in marine law enforcement and underwater dive operations.
 This division provides services relative to law enforcement, safety, search, rescue and recovery.
 The Marine Division supplements patrols conducted by the U.S. Coast Guard, U.S. Customs, U.S. Park Service, the Mississippi Department of Marine Resources and the Mississippi Department of Fish and Wildlife.

 During Hurricane and flood evacuations the Marine Division plays an important role in servicing residents and patrolling areas prone to flooding.